Ohio train derailment: EPA visits, community lists demands

-(NewsNation) — EPA Administrator Michael Regan warned East Palestine, Ohio locals Tuesday not to expose themselves to outdoor water and soil, but said drinking water and breathing seem to be safe.
+(NewsNation) — EPA Administrator Michael Regan warned East Palestine, Ohio, locals on Tuesday not to expose themselves to outdoor water and soil, but said drinking water and breathing seem to be safe.

 His visit aligned with the opening of a new community center, which now serves as a place where the public can come talk with EPA officials and learn about resources available to them.
 Many residents still fear returning home nearly a month after a train derailment caused a release of toxic chemicals into the air.